the

 Indiana-born,

-corn-fed and raised, schooled in everything but physical fitness
+corn-fed and raised, schooled in everything BUT physical fitness

 or nutrition,